Rethinking brain health

 Our novel technology assesses brain health based on changes in the cellular structure.

-Our pioneering approach, and novel measures unlock unique insights that enable us to predict, detect, quantify, track and differentiate neurodegenerative diseases.
+Our pioneering approach, and novel measures unlock unique insights that enable us to predict, detect, quantify, track and differentiate neurodegenerative conditions.

-This gives us the potential to revolutionise how people think about brain health and disease management.
+This gives us the potential to revolutionise how people think about brain health.

 Supporting more efficient drug development and personalised patient care.